anderalex803/nuwara-online-courses/datacamp/statistical-thinking-python/README.md

 * Compute the test statistic for each simulated data set
 * The p-value is the fraction of your simulated data sets for which the test statistic is at least as extreme as for the real data

+### Bootstrap testing

-> Challenging tasks of hypothesis test (bootstrap hypothesis testing):
+Challenging tasks of hypothesis test (bootstrap hypothesis testing):

 [02_03_bootstrap_one_sample_testing.py](https://github.com/yohanesnuwara/nuwara-online-courses/blob/master/datacamp/statistical-thinking-python/02_03_bootstrap_one_sample_testing.py)
 > <div>